Hurricane Beryl: Texas

 Rainfall map of Beryl in the US and Canada.

 Beryl made landfall near Matagorda with the east side of the eyewall impacting Brazoria County.
 It produced wind gusts over 60–70 mph with a peak gust of 97 mph in Brazoria.
+Storm surge was 5–7 ft.
 Significant impacts from Beryl took place in Surfside Beach, where siding was completely ripped off from the second story of a house.
 Multiple A frame homes along the beach were mostly destroyed as a result of Beryl's winds.
 Numerous other structures suffered extensive damage within the town.
 In Lake Jackson, Beryl's winds peeled back roofs, knocked down chimneys, and destroyed exterior brick facades.

 As Beryl tracked into Texas, Houston was directly impacted by Beryl's eyewall.
-More than 2.7 million lost power.
-Over 8 in of rain fell in and around Houston, with a peak rainfall amount for the state being west-southwest of the city at 13.55 in.
+More than 2.7 million in the state lost power.
+Over 8 in of rain fell in and around Houston.
+Rainfall peaked in the Greater Houston at 14.99 in in Thompsons.
+Rainfall of 16.88 in was measured at a point 2.7 miles NNE of Hilshire Village.

 There were 16 confirmed tornadoes in the state; another tornado tracked out of Louisiana and into Texas.
 An EF1 tornado caused considerable damage southwest of Jamaica Beach, while an EF2 tornado caused major damage on the west side of Jasper, injuring one person.
 A high-end EF1 tornado also moved through the town of Timpson, causing roads to become unpassable with one person being trapped.
-Two EF0 tornadoes and 11 other EF1 tornadoes were also confirmed in the state; the tornado that tracked into Texas out of Louisiana was rated EF1 as well and caused an injury near Bethany, Louisiana and Texas.
-Two tornadoes were also reportedly spotted in Beaumont, one of which caused some roof damage, although this has not yet been confirmed.
+Two EF0 tornadoes and 11 other EF1 tornadoes were also confirmed in the state; the tornado that tracked into Texas out of Louisiana was rated EF1 as well and caused an injury near Bethany.

+On July 9 the Federal Emergency Management Agency (FEMA) declared Texas a disaster area.
+11 direct deaths were reported in Texas.
+34 indirect deaths were reported.
+14 of them were due to heat-induced hyperthermia caused by widespread electrical outages.
+One death was due to a fall in a home after an electrical outage, and one was due to an electrical outage causing a breathing machine to fail.
+Six deaths were related to post-storm tree-trimming or clearing, while two others were due to carbon monoxide poisoning.
 A 53-year-old man was killed in Humble after an oak tree fell into the house with the man and his family inside, crushing the man underneath structural debris.
 The other occupants of the house were unharmed.
 A 74-year-old woman was also killed when a tree fell into her room in the Ponderosa Forest neighborhood north of Houston.
-A woman in her mid-50s was killed when her house caught fire in southeast Houston.
+A woman in her mid-50s was killed when lightning ignited her house in southeast Houston.
 A Houston Police Department civilian employee was killed after his car was submerged on Houston Avenue near I-45.
 Two people drowned in Fort Bend County, and a man was killed by a tree falling on his tractor in New Caney.
+One person was killed in a marine boating incident.